 Showtimes & Tickets

-The MET: Live in HD, the Metropolitan Opera's award-winning series of live transmissions, returns to Paragon Ocean Walk on October 5th for its eighth season.
-All ten high-definition productions will be shown live each Saturday, most starting at 12:55 pm.
+The MET: Live in HD, the Metropolitan Opera's award-winning series of live transmissions, returns to Paragon Ocean Walk on October 11th for its ninth season.
+All ten high-definition productions will be shown live each Saturday, most starting around 12:30 pm.
 A complimentary food and wine reception will proceed each broadcast; therefore, please arrive thirty minutes early.
-Purchase tickets in advance online!
+Purchase tickets in advance online by clicking here.

 $20.00 - Adult

 The MET: Live in HD Complete 2014-15 Schedule

 Macbeth (Oct.
 11): Star soprano Anna Netrebko delivers her searing portrayal of Lady Macbeth, the mad and murderous mate of Željko Lu?i?’s doomed Macbeth, for the first time at the Met.
 Adrian Noble’s chilling production of Verdi’s masterful adaptation of Shakespeare’s tragedy also stars Joseph Calleja as the noble Macduff and René Pape as Banquo.
 Fabio Luisi conducts.

 Le Nozze di Figaro (Oct.
 18): Met Music Director James Levine conducts a spirited new production of Mozart’s masterpiece, directed by Richard Eyre, who sets the action of this classic domestic comedy in a 19th-century manor house in Seville, but during the gilded age of the late 1920s.
 Dashing bass-baritone Ildar Abdrazakov leads the cast in the title role of the clever servant, opposite Marlis Petersen as his bride, Susanna, Peter Mattei as the philandering Count they work for, Marina Poplavskaya as the long-suffering Countess, and Isabel Leonard as the libidinous pageboy Cherubino.